terminatorul/perl-ODBC/README.md

     - Unicode applications with Unicode drivers
     - ANSI applications with ANSI drivers.

+However, for Windows:
-However ANSI applications require extra conversions in the ODBC module, and even in the case of ANSI applications connected to ANSI drivers, a few conversions are still neede in the ODBC Driver Manager also.
+ - ANSI functions require extra conversions in the ODBC module, based on WinAPI function `MultiByteToWideChar()`
+ - in case of ANSI applications connected to ANSI drivers, a few conversions are still neede in the ODBC Driver Manager also.

+For MacOS X:
+ - Unicode functions require extra conversions in the ODBC module, based on the C run-time library function `wctomb`.
+ - Unicode functions will change the current locale for the C library to the user-defined locale `""`.
+This locale setting is global and will affect the entire process.

-So in general the recommended use is to set:
+In general the recommended use is to set:
 ```perl6
     $ODBC::unicode = True;
 ```